yugu-stat/yugu-stat.github.io/_pages/about.md

 <!-- 🧑‍🎓 I have two fully funded PhD positions.
 We will work together on exciting problems at the interface of survival analysis, machine learning, functional/imaging data, and/or network analysis.
 Please drop me an email with your CV if you are interested in joining my group! -->

-🙋 For current HKU students, and all strong undergraduate students, please feel free to email me if you are interested in my research.
-We can discuss possible research problems to explore together!
+🙋 Please send me an email with your CV and transcript if you are interested in working with me.
+Please understand that due to the high volume of inquiries, I may not be able to respond to each email individually.

 News
 ======